wizards-of-lua/wizards-of-lua/docs/_modules/Entity.md

     access: r/w
     description: "The 'rotationPitch' is the rotation of this entity's head around its X axis in degrees.
 A value of -90 means the entity is looking straight up.
 A value of 90 means it is looking straight down.
     "
+  - name: sprinting
+    type: number
+    access: r
+    description: |
+      The 'sprinting' property is true whenever this entity is running fast.
   - name: eyeHeight
     type: number
     access: r